nelsojona/substack/docs/IMPLEMENTATION_PLAN.md

 ## Timeline

-- March 10: Completed EXT-3 (Filtering posts by date range)
-- March 10: Completed EXT-6 (Oxylabs integration)
-- March 15-18: Implement EXT-1 (Custom Markdown templates)
+- March 10: Completed EXT-1 (Custom Markdown templates)
-- March 19-26: Begin work on EXT-4 (Export to other formats)
+- March 10: Completed EXT-4 (Export to other formats)
+- March 16-20: Implement unified configuration system
+- March 21-25: Enhance CLI interface
+- March 26-30: Improve error reporting and logging

 ## Dependencies and Blockers

 - Need to add more test coverage for edge cases in authentication
 - Consider upgrading aiohttp to the latest version for better performance
-- May need to add more documentation for the Oxylabs integration
+- May need to add more documentation for the format conversion feature
-- Need to ensure the batch processor works well with large numbers of authors
+- Need to ensure the template system works well with different Markdown flavors

 ## Testing Strategy